PBrockmann/ipython_ferretmagic/README.md

 ipython-ferretmagic
 ===================

-IPython notebook extension for ferret (a great software for Data Visualisation and Analysis from NOAA/PMEL)
+IPython notebook extension for ferret (a great software for Data Visualisation and Analysis from NOAA/PMEL).

+Browse the demo notebooks from http://nbviewer.ipython.org/github/PBrockmann/ipython-ferretmagic/tree/master/

 ## Installation